 1. Log out of iTunes

-In order to not give the next buyer access to my material from the iTunes Store, iBooks Store, or App Store, I'll log out of iTunes.
-I'll do this as follows:
+To ensure the next buyer won't have access to my material in the iTunes Store, iBooks Store, or App Store, I log out of iTunes.
+I do this as follows:

 - I open iTunes.

 - In the bar at the top of my screen, I click the Account option.

 - I click on Deauthorize this computer.